Llandudno F.C.: History

 The club moved to its current home at Maesdu Park in 1991 after the "council field" was used for the construction of an ASDA store in the late 1970s, now the new Parc Llandudno.
 The current ground was officially opened in 1991 and floodlights were added in 1994.
 The following season saw the erection of a clubhouse and two small stands which provide covered seating for 130 spectators.
 The club has since undergone major transitions, with the addition of a press box.
 In the 2004–05 season new dressing rooms were completed.
 New grandstands, with disabled access, are in place and the stadium meets the criteria set down for Cymru Premier football.

 In August 2014, Wales national football team manager Chris Coleman visited Maesdu Park to officially open Llandudno's new £420,000 3G pitch.

 After a successful 2014–15 Cymru Alliance season, Llandudno were promoted as champions to the Welsh Premier League for the first time in their history.

 In July 2015, Llandudno FC entered into a significant strategic partnership with local organisation, MBi Consulting Ltd. As such the club was known as MBi Llandudno Football Club and Maesdu Park was renamed as Park MBi Maesdu.
-Llandudno enjoyed a remarkable first season in the Welsh Premier League which saw them finish 3rd and earn them a place in the Europa League for the first time in their history in 2016–17.
+Llandudno enjoyed a remarkable first season in the Welsh Premier League which saw them finish third and earn them a place in the Europa League for the first time in their history in 2016–17.

-The club were relegated back to the second tier in the 2018–19 season and play in the Cymru North.
+The club were relegated back to the second tier in the 2018–19 season and played in the Cymru North.

 On 20 May 2021, it was announced that Llandudno, alongside Scottish Championship side Ayr United, League of Ireland First Division side Cobh Ramblers and NIFL Premiership side Portadown, had entered into a partnership with Premier League club Burnley, which was dubbed the 'British Isles Club Partnerships' by Burnley.
 As a result of the partnership, Llandudno, and the other affiliated clubs, will benefit from a range of support from Burnley, having access to the club's football, operational and commercial expertise as well as access to coaching education and player access.

+In 2026 they secured promotion to the Cymru Premier as Cymru North champions.